Do you have experience managing the help desk as an IT professional? Or are you just beginning your career in this area?

 The CompTIA A+ is a performance-based certification that verifies a candidate’s ability to repair PCs, diagnose, and resolve a wide range of networking, operating system, mobile device, and security issues.

-Furthermore, in order to pass the CompTIA A+ exam and acquire the certification, you must become familiar with a larger range of information, which includes the following:
+Furthermore, to pass the CompTIA A+ exam and acquire the certification, you must become familiar with a larger range of information, which includes the following:

 - IT support personnel must be able to demonstrate basic security skills